BrightcoveOS/android-player-samples/brightcove-exoplayer/README.md

 To report any bugs found within the BrightcoveExoPlayer integration, please submit the following to the [Brightcove Native Player SDKs Google Group](https://groups.google.com/forum/#!forum/brightcove-native-player-sdks):

 1. Please preface your post with an [ExoPlayer] tag.
+2. Please indicate whether you are using ExoPlayer 1 or ExoPlayer 2.
+Please also include the ExoPlayer version (for example, 1.5.13).
-2. Include steps to reproduce the problem.
+3. Pleae Include steps to reproduce the problem.
-3. Include the version of Android and manufacturer of the device(s) you are testing on.
+4. Please Include the version of Android and manufacturer of the device(s) you are testing on.
-4. Include a full logcat of the execution of your sample application demonstrating the problem.
+5. Please Include a full logcat of the execution of your sample application demonstrating the problem.
-5. Include any screenshots that help to demonstrate the problem.
+6. Please Include any screenshots that help to demonstrate the problem.